connorabbas/basic-framework/README.md

 # PHP Mini Framework

-# Documentation
+## Documentation
 View full documentation: [https://php-mf-docs.connor-abbas.com/](https://php-mf-docs.connor-abbas.com/)

 ## What is PHP Mini Framework?
-PHP Mini is a full-stack PHP web framework that gives you the basic essentials for starting a web project in a lightweight package.
+PHP Mini is a full-stack PHP web framework that gives you the essentials for starting a web project in a lightweight "mini" package.

 ## Key Features
 - Routing for GET, POST, PATCH, PUT & DELETE HTTP requests